sfidanza/worldcup/README.md

   - js frontend served by nginx
     - it uses a client-side template engine to display the views
     - page navigation and history is handled by the js framework layer
-    - data is retrieved in ajax targeting the backend api
+    - data is retrieved targeting the backend api
     - nginx proxies the api calls to node.js
-    - Grunt is used for the build system
+    - esbuild is used for the build system
   - server runs on node.js
   - data is stored in mongodb